SupurCalvinHiggins/thunkd/README.md

 2. Press F12 to open the developer console.
 3. On the top bar, click on the Application tab.
 4. On the side bar, click on Cookies and then "https://x.thunkable.com/".
 5. Scroll to find the "thunk_token" field.
+The value is your Thunk token.

 ### How do I find my project ID?